- ACRONYMS AND DEFINITIONS

 - Summary

-- The three cohort studies detailed above found that sodium intake has a "U-shaped" relationship with cardiovascular outcomes, as both lower and higher intakes were associated with worse outcomes.
+- The three cohort studies above found that sodium intake has a "U-shaped" relationship with CVD, as both lower and higher intakes were associated with worse outcomes.
 The lowest risk of events was seen in patients who consumed 4000 - 6000 mg/day, a level well above the recommended intake from professional organizations (see sodium guidelines above).

 - In the salt substitute trial, reducing sodium intake by 25% lowered the risk of stroke by 0.5%/year and overall mortality by 0.6%/year in a population at high risk for stroke.
-The average baseline sodium intake was estimated to be 4300 mg/day, and this dropped by 350 mg/day in the salt substitute group.
-The salt substitute group also achieved a SBP that was lower by 3.34 mmHg.
-Patients who were taking potassium-sparing diuretics and/or potassium supplements were excluded from the trial.
+The average baseline sodium intake was estimated to be 4300 mg/day, dropping by 350 mg/day in the salt substitute group.
+The average SBP was also 3.34 mmHg lower in the salt substitute group.
+Because salt substitutes contain a high amount of potassium, patients receiving potassium-sparing diuretics or potassium supplements were excluded from the trial.

 - Collectively, these studies show that salt intake is associated with cardiovascular outcomes, but the levels recommended by professional associations (< 2300 mg/day) are lower than what is supported by the evidence (roughly 3500 - 5000 mg/day).
-In developed nations, the average sodium intake is 3600 - 4800 mg a day, and in the U.S., the average intake is 3600 mg per day.
-It's also important to note that salt substitutes often contain a lot of potassium (e.g. No-Salt 16.4 mEq per 1/4 tsp), and patients should be aware that they may increase the risk of hyperkalemia when taken with certain antihypertensives.
+In developed nations, the average sodium intake is 3600 - 4800 mg daily; in the U.S., the average intake is 3600 mg.
+It is also important to note that salt substitutes contain high amounts of potassium (e.g., No-Salt 16.4 mEq per 1/4 tsp), and patients should be aware that they may increase the risk of hyperkalemia when taken with certain antihypertensives (e.g., ACE inhibitors, ARBs, aldosterone antagonists).
 [48]

 - 1 - JNC 7